 industry.
 As an example, NAICS import index 326 (plastics and rubber products manufacturing)

-include outputs such as manufactured plastic rather than inputs such as petroleum.
+includes outputs such as manufactured plastic rather than inputs such as petroleum.
 The NAICS

 produce the NAICS primary products indexes.

 States Annotated (TSUSA).
 Import prices are based on U.S. dollar prices paid by the U.S. importer.
+The

-crude petroleum is calculated from data collected by the U.S. Department of Energy.
+petroleum is calculated from data collected by the U.S. Department of Energy.

 factory or "free on board" (f.o.b.) transaction prices, depending on the practices of the individual

 industry.
 Prices used in the grain index, excluding rice, are obtained from the U.S. Department of